-And listen, the last thing I want is to come off as some sort of whitewashing apologist here, but I truly don’t think that argument could be made against me in this situation—largely because I put the time and effort into figuring out whether or not I’d be talking out of my ass by making these points.
+And listen, the last thing I want is to come off as some sort of whitewashing apologist here, but I truly don’t think that argument could be made against me in this situation—largely because I put the time and effort into figuring out whether or not I’d be justified in making these points.
 So all I’m saying, Cracked, is this: if Adams weren’t a seminal figure in Japanese history, and if the game weren’t based on a Kurosawa script, and if it weren’t developed by two Japanese developers and published by two Japanese publishers, then I might get behind you on the whole whitewashing-in video-games-thing.

 But I can’t get behind you.
 I can’t because your analysis of the game is simply not true, and I’m disappointed in whoever at Cracked wrote this script for not taking the two minutes of Wikipedia research I just used to write this section of the article.